Aabyrvalg/recruitment-test/frontend-engineer-recruitment-test.md

-Dija - Mobile Engineer Recruitment Test
+Dija - Frontend Engineer Recruitment Test
 ==================================

 Thank you for taking the time to do our technical test. 🙂